zackmdavis/Less_Wrong_Drafts/comment_on_banning_said_achmiz.md

 [^ignore]: The distinction being that auto-collapsing comments from an ignored user doesn't prevent other users reading the comments.
 Discord's block functionality in shared channels works similarly.

-It is troubling that the announcement that Achmiz is being banned for his views on discourse norms mischaracterizes those views, despite clarifications in the weeks leading up to the ban: Achmiz [explained his position to Habryka in June 2025](https://www.lesswrong.com/posts/y7AcBDWsBsbojQufK/said-achmiz-s-shortform?commentId=vF6GckcYf9FTc6MKA) (linking to the clarifying followup comment in the 2020 thread), and I highlighted the 2023 "by all means downvote and ignore" comment in a July 2025 message to _Less Wrong_ moderator Ben Pace.
+It is troubling that the announcement that Achmiz is being banned in part for his views on discourse norms mischaracterizes those views, despite clarifications in the weeks leading up to the ban: Achmiz [explained his position to Habryka in June 2025](https://www.lesswrong.com/posts/y7AcBDWsBsbojQufK/said-achmiz-s-shortform?commentId=vF6GckcYf9FTc6MKA) (linking to the clarifying followup comment in the 2020 thread), and I highlighted the 2023 "by all means downvote and ignore" comment in a July 2025 message to _Less Wrong_ moderator Ben Pace.

 ## The Ban Reneges on LW2's Single Locus of Discussion Mandate and Archipelago Doctrine